-There is a darkness in woodland, hiding in the shade of the green canopy, something that retracts in the sunlight in the corner of your vision, beyond the growing and shrinking of the shadows with each revolution of the earth on its tipping axis.
+There is a darkness in woodland, hiding in the shade of the green canopy, something that retracts in the sunlight in the corner of your vision, beyond the growing and shrinking of the shadows, the greening, then yellowing, then bareness, with each revolution of the earth on its tipping axis.
 Beyond the sterility of the needle carpets of the pine stands in the managed farmed forests.
+It is in these wilds, between the thickets and the trunks that folklore, fairytales and legends grow: Babes in the Wood, Hansel and Gretel, Vasilisa the Beautiful and Baba Yaga, Genoveva, Snow White and even the Epic of Gilgamesh reside in these spaces.

-It’s hidden in the words of folklore, poems, songs, fairytales and stories; esides in place names, leaks through into the names we understand, twisting them and changing them.
+It’s hidden in the words of folklore, poems, songs, fairytales and stories; resides in place-names, leaks through into the things we understand, twisting them and changing them.
 These slabs of life in our sterile farmland carry a weight beyond wood and wildlife; a breadth and depth of history you can sense and if you go equipped.
 The dimensions of woodlands through time stand out as proud as the raised earth boundaries dug here in medieval times which can still be traced off through the shadows filtering off into the trees away from the entrance cut.

 And so I step in, a step from the 20th century through a threshold that marks the medieval boundary.
 Here flattened by spades and feet, a splay of loose metalling from the car park trodden into the muddy path alongside a johnny wrapper, a bottle cap or two.
 It’s signposted; a board says ‘No dogs’, luckily mine is snoring, stinking and dreaming of hares at home.
 A map shows Norfolk Wildlife Trust ‘circular nature walk’; there’s no getting lost in modern life you’d think, you watch me, I stumble at every divided path inside.

 It is rather beautiful, tightly fenced by growth.
 Swathes of low plants where the coppiced hazel hasn’t muscled in.
-In places the branches bends over the path forming būr like birdcages of branches, patches of light and trees followed by thick undersea pools of moving green fading off into almost black caves on side paths cut by deer through the flexible bars.
-Side paths cut off the main drag and vanish into nowhere, paths split and divide.
+In places the branches bends over the path forming būr like birdcages of branches, patches of light and trees followed by thick undersea pools of moving green fading off into almost black caves on side paths cut by deer through the flexible bars – alleys cut off the main drag and vanish into nowhere, paths split and divide.
 If I had bread or stones I’d leave a trail.
 It’s that or live on golden pheasant, berries and cobnuts.

-Wayland Wood is alleged to be one of the oldest pieces of woodland in Britain akin to Sherwood; they have become linked via an entwining of two different and unrelated strands of folklore.
-This wood is believed to be the site of the story of the Babes in the Wood, the popular evergreen fairy tale happened here, possibly actually happened or possibly happened as a parable of one of several things, or possibly didn’t, it’s hard to tell folk tales being what they are.
+Wayland Wood is alleged to be one of the oldest pieces of woodland in Britain, akin to Sherwood; they have become linked via an entwining of two different and unrelated strands of folklore.
+This wood is also the site of the story of the Babes in the Wood, the popular evergreen fairy tale in its true form happened here, possibly actually happened or possibly happened as a parable of one of several things, or possibly didn’t, it’s hard to tell folk tales being what they are.
 At some point in the last 150 years, in an attempt to pad out the slightly thin narrative elements of an alleged local double child murder, make it somehow acceptable for Christmas entertainment, Maid Marion and elements of Robin Hood were sewn on like some Frankenstein’ pantomime.
-The story shifted away from its dark root, turned into an entertaining moral tale and then settled into mass-entertainment style frippary.
-Travelled from fable to fabled to Roy Hudd and Geoffrey Hughes, Jack Tripp, June Whitfield or Les Dawson, arms crossed gurning for laughs, and that’s no bad thing.
+The story shifted away from its dark root, turned into an entertaining moral tale and then settled into cartoon mass-entertainment – travelling from fable to fabled to Roy Hudd and Geoffrey Hughes, Jack Tripp, June Whitfield or Les Dawson, arms crossed gurning for laughs, and that’s no bad thing.

 The story first appeared in writing in Norwich in 1595 as a ballad, printed by one Thomas Millington originally titled The Norfolk gent his will and Testament and howe he Commytted the keepinge of his Children to his own brother whoe delte most wickedly with them and howe God plagued him for it, which doesn’t really fit on pantomime posters terribly well or attract an average family audience.
-In the original ballad the ending is somewhat darker, and if it is in fact based on a true story is darker still.
+In the original ballad the ending is somewhat darker, and the fact that it’s based on a true story makes it darker still.

 In 1566 Thomas and his sister visited Temperance Carew their father’s second wife.
 She lived at Baconsthorpe and had remarried Sir Christopher Heydon.
 Temperence was Elizabeth Drury’s aunt by marriage to further confuse the already vaguely incestuous set of family ties in the local gentry.
 Robert de Grey stood to gain from the death of the boy, inheriting the estate he felt was his due from his brother via his nephew.
 And in 1567, die he did.
 The exact circumstances now unknown, unrecorded as far as I can see.